 Most importantly, it helped me understand & learn ways of saving money based on my circumstance.

 In the second semester of my third year, the opportunity arose for me to spend a semester abroad in France.
 Thinking Paris to be the epitome of love, freedom and all things good, I readily enrolled.
 However, after the most bizarre of 4 months, I realized that Paris was just not for me.

-Nonetheless, it became the stepping stone for my first solo backpacking journey across Europe and into Turkey for a month-long internship that ended late August.
+Nonetheless, Paris became the stepping stone for my first solo backpacking journey across Europe and into Turkey for a month-long internship that ended in late August.

 By December, about 4 months after my first trip, I already enrolled myself in initiatives in Quebec, California, and India for the following year.
 These were scholarship opportunities flexible enough to accommodate my travel needs.
 My CA trip covered my travel costs from Canada to China, providing me with the excuse to backpack the West Coast.
 My India research program’s $5000 grant was split in 2, $1500 of which was spent traveling India while the rest went into decreasing my school debt.

 Working while traveling is a great way of earning some extra cash while embracing a country’s culture, language.

 In Paris, I worked as a caretaker for two little boys.
 Not only did the job cover a month of my heinous rent, but speaking with the kids also upped my broken French.

 In India, I worked as an event promoter for several weddings and functions.
 These gigs were definitely interesting.
 An hour of ‘namaste’ and greetings was around $15-20.
 Subtract the crazy Delhi traffic that easily took up 3 hours of our lives, an average night would be 4 hours of paid work in dresses standing around smiling and socializing.